nixn/pdns-etcd3/doc/ETCD-structure.md

 (TODO `non-auth` option)

-* Defaults and options are valid for their level and all levels beneath (unless overridden in some sub-level).
+* Defaults and options are valid for their level and all levels beneath (unless overridden in some sublevel).

 ### Resource Record keys